| Safe Haskell | None |

 type errors can be somewhat inscrutable.
 In those situations, adding some

-explicit type annotations (or using TypeApplications
+explicit type annotations (or using TypeApplications) can improve the type

 errors significantly.